castorini/pyserini/docs/conceptual-framework2.md

 With respect to sparse (i.e., bag-of-words) retrieval models:

-1. Be able to recreate BM25 vectors for a given document from a Lucene inverted index.
+1. Be able to recreate BM25 document vectors from a Lucene inverted index.
 2. Be able to compute query-document scores (i.e., retrieval scores) "by hand" for bag-of-words retrieval, by directly manipulating the vectors.
 3. Be able to perform retrieval "by hand" given a query, by directly manipulating the document vectors materialized from the inverted index.